 According to a famous study conducted by the government’s Institute of Medicine, 98,000 people die every year due to preventable medical errors in hospitals.
 Furthermore, research suggests that 15 million incidents of preventable medical error occur annually in the United States.
 Medical error is the 6th leading cause of death, killing more people annually than diabetes, Alzheimer’s, and pneumonia.

-While some interest groups would have us believe that too many lawsuits are filed alleging medical error, in truth, the numbers show that most negligence lawsuits involve medical error that resulted in serious injury to the patient.
+While some interest groups would have Americans believe that too many lawsuits are filed alleging medical error, in truth, the numbers show that most negligence lawsuits involve medical error that resulted in serious injury to the patient.

 Hospitals can be held liable for any type of medical error that occurs within their facilities or as a result of their medical professional staff’s actions or negligence.
 Please contact us to learn more about medical errors and your legal rights.